campa-consortium/accelerator_simulation_codes/README.md

 ## Keywords (Schema)

-In order to parse the table efficiently, we apply a common [schema]() to the database Please use the following keywords for each entry in `codes.json`:
+In order to parse the table efficiently, we apply a common schema.
+Please use the following keywords for each entry in `codes.json`: